nthenyakyalo202/AirBnB_clone_v3/README.md

 However, the specific features and functionality of an AirBNB clone_v3 project can vary depending on the developer's goals and requirements for the project.

-The author of this project:Kennedy Muiruri
+The author of this project:
+Kennedy Muiruri
 Dianah Nthenya